What is scaling and polishing?

 “Fluoride cannot remove decay but, while creating a stronger outer surface to your teeth, it can help stop the decay from penetrating into the deeper parts of teeth,” says Chicago dentist Dr. Niketa V. Shah.

 Fluoride benefits both children and adults.
 The earlier children are exposed to fluoride, the less likely they are to develop cavities.
 According to a large study, children and adults who had fluoride treatments for a year had a 43% lower risk of developing cavities and tooth decay.
+So basically, tooth decay can be kept at by fluoride toothpaste and good dentistry.

 Before fluoride was included in toothpaste, research showed that persons who drank water that had been fluoridated had a 40–60% lower chance of developing cavities.
 The American Dental Association and the Centers for Disease Control and Prevention advise that drinking water include trace quantities of fluoride.